tekknolagi/isdt/index.md

 ## Learning objectives

-By the end of this course, we hope that students will be able to do the
+By the end of this course, we hope that you will be able to do the following:
-following:

-1. Track changes in their software projects, including developing multiple parallel changesets, using Git.
+1. Track changes to your software projects, including developing multiple parallel changesets, using Git.
 2. Carry out development comfortably on a Linux system by using shell commands and OS utilities, including synthesizing multiple utilities together to answer novel questions.
 3. Write and understand simple Makefiles for building C projects.
 4. Write software that is designed to be tested as well as used.
-5. Write tests for their software using UTest.
+5. Write tests for your software using UTest.
 6. Set up continuous integration to run tests on new code changes using GitHub Actions.
 7. Search for and read documentation for new and unfamiliar tools using `man` and the internet.
-8. Independently answer questions about unfamiliar systems by reading documentation, carrying out experiments, and exploring the underlying source code using the tools they've learned.
+8. Independently answer questions about unfamiliar systems by reading documentation, carrying out experiments, and exploring the underlying source code using the tools you've learned.

 ## Schedule